 There is a hold on my account, will this impact my graduation?

-A HOLD on your account will not impact your ability to walk at commencement and recognition; however your diploma will only be released when the HOLD has been cleared.
+A hold on your account will not impact your ability to walk at commencement and recognition.

 As a Dual Degree student what is my financial aid budget?

 As a Dual Degree Student who should I expect to bill me for the cost of the program?

 Each school will charge you for the terms you are enrolled in each.